 Wartime construction of the Trans-Iranian Railway almost tripled this quantity and subsequent developments have led to a present day standard gauge network of over 10000km, with much more under construction or planned.
 There is an international connection with Turkey, and hence to the rest of Europe (albeit via a train ferry across Lake Van).
 In the Caucasus, there was an international connection involving a change of gauge with the Naxçivan enclave of Azerbaijan and beyond there to Armenia and Russia; however, this is currently out of use.
 A new international crossing with Azerbaijan opened in 2017, near the border town of Astara on the shore of the Caspian Sea; however, this location has yet to be linked by rail with the remainder of the Iranian network.

 An international connection with Turkmenistan at Sarakhs, also involving a change of gauge, opened in 1996.
 This is envisaged as part of a potential through route to China.
 A further connection with Turkmenistan at Incheh Borun opened in 2013, part of a planned through route to Kazakhstan.
 There is also a short Russian (1520mm) gauge line from Turkmenistan serving the border facility at Loftabad, but this has no direct connection with the rest of the Iranian network.

 A new line to Zahedan was completed in 2009.
 This provides interchange at Zahedan with the previously isolated 84km line to the Pakistan border.
 The latter line is connected with the Pakistan Railways network and is built to the 1675mm gauge of that system.

-In 2013, a short (16km) but important line was opened between Khorramshahr (near Abadan) and Shalamcheh on the border with Iraq.
-This will eventually connect with the Iraqi rail network near Basra, although work remains to be done on the Iraqi side of the border.
+In 2013, a short (16km) but important line was opened between Khorramshahr (near Abadan) and Shalamcheh on the border with Iraq, this being the first section of a proposed new international connection..